Nafis-13/verilog-basic-gates/README.md

 # Basic Logic Gates using Verilog

-## Description
+## Project Overview

-This is a beginner-level digital logic design project using Verilog HDL.
+This is a beginner-level digital logic design project using **Verilog HDL**.
-The project implements basic logic gates and verifies their output using different input combinations.
+The project implements basic logic gates and verifies their outputs using different input combinations.

-This project is part of my learning journey as a Hardware Enthusiast.
-I am using small Verilog projects to improve my understanding of digital logic design, FPGA development, and hardware simulation.
+This project is part of my learning journey as a **Hardware Enthusiast**.
+Through this project, I practiced basic digital logic, Verilog design, simulation, and GitHub project documentation.

+---

 ## Logic Gates Implemented

-The following logic gates are implemented in this project:
+The following logic gates are included in this project:

 - AND Gate
 - OR Gate